 Where Can You Get Lice From?

 The places someone can get head lice from are numerous.
-While most often transmitted by direct head to head contact, sometimes it is possible for someone to get lice from an inanimate object that a louse is temporarily occupying.
+While most often transmitted by direct head-to-head contact, sometimes it is possible for someone to get lice from an inanimate object that a louse is temporarily occupying.
 Because lice die within a day of falling off of the human head, this is unusual.
 Consider some of the most common places people get head lice, either by direct or indirect exposure.
+These include school, play dates, daycare, family get-togethers, etc.

 Can You Get Lice From the Beach?

-Probably not, but maybe.
+Can you get lice at the beach?
 If you come into contact with someone who has head lice at the beach, then it is possible to get head lice.
 The same answer applies if you are wondering can you get lice from the ocean or can you get lice from outside.
-It’s all about whether your head came in contact with a lice infested head,
+It’s all about whether your head came in contact with a lice-infested head.

 Can You Get Lice From Sitting Next To Someone?

-This is unlikely, but possible.
+Can you get lice by sitting next to someone for just a few minutes?
+It is unlikely but possible.
 Lice do not like to leave their host, so unless your head comes into direct contact with an infested person’s head, chances are slim.
 The longer you are next to an infested person, the greater are the chances.

 Can You Get Lice From Movie Theater Seats?